 Start The Ball On The Chosen Line

-Whatever your putting path is, you must make contact with the ball to start it off on the chosen line.
-Any deviation from the line at contact will create a bigger margin the longer or faster the putt is.
+Whatever your putting path is, you must connect the ball in the center to start it off on the chosen line.
+Any deviation from the line will lead to an unsatisfactory dispersion rate.

 Accelerate Your Hands And Putter Head Through Impact

-Advice that is often dished out is that you must accelerate your clubhead through the impact on any shot.
+Advice often dished out is that you must accelerate your clubhead through the impact on any shot.

 The technical reason for this is that it enables you to keep your hands moving forward to keep momentum through impact.

-Decelerating your hands towards impact, the putter head will want to continue at the same velocity.
+If you decelerate your hands towards impact, the putter head will continue at the same velocity.

 Your leading wrist starts flexing as the putter head overtakes your hands.
 Although this is only a small bend, the wrist hinge creates a notable change in putter face angle and putter face loft.

-Maintaining the speed throughout the stroke, or even accelerating through impact, create an even flow and a predictable face angle and loft.
+Maintaining the speed throughout the stroke, or even accelerating through impact, creates an even flow and a predictable face angle and loft.

 It is unlikely that you will have to go to such extremes.
 Keeping your head completely still throughout the putting stroke is a near-impossible task.
 However, the benefits will far outweigh the inconvenience.

-Now that you are keeping your head down, the next thing to concentrate on is aligning your eyes directly over the golf ball and keep your eyes quiet through impact.
-Train your eyes to stay down by focusing your eyes on a dimple at the back of the ball until you hear the ball drop into the cup.
+Now that you are keeping your head down.
+The next thing to concentrate on is aligning your eyes with the golf ball.
+Train your eyes to focus on the dimple at the back of the ball until it stops rolling.

 Hands And Wrists

-Put your hands ahead of the ball at setup to create forward lean and lower the little loft that you may have on the putter face.
+Put your hands ahead of the ball at setup to create forward lean and lower the little loft you have on the putter face.

 Flexing your wrists during the putting stroke changes it from a stroke into a hit.
-Keeping your wrists quiet, without creating tension, throughout the putting stroke will prevent you from hitting at the ball.
+Keeping your wrists quiet without creating tension throughout the putting stroke will prevent you from stabbing at the ball.

 The putting stroke is a rocking motion with as few moving parts as possible.
 It is like a pendulum swinging back and forth.

-Now that you can read the green, set it up correctly, and grip the putter comfortably it is time to look at how to stroke the putter for more birdies.
+Now that you can read the green, set it up correctly, and grip the putter comfortably, it is time to learn how to develop a consistent putting stroke.